jaguuai/VectorEmbedding-LangChain/README.md

 - Implement automatic FAISS saving/loading using faiss.write_index() and faiss.read_index() methods.
 - Add configuration flags to easily switch between vector store backends via environment variables or command-line options.
 - Explore other vector stores such as **Weaviate**, **Pinecone**, or **Redis** for advanced scalability and performance.
+## 6. Retrieval Optimization and RAG Debugging

+### Objective
+This stage focuses on enhancing the document retrieval process in the Retrieval-Augmented Generation (RAG) pipeline.
+By adjusting retrieval parameters such as `k=25`, the system retrieves a broader set of relevant documents, which helps the language model provide more accurate and contextually rich answers.
+This step also introduces debugging tools to better understand the internal behavior of LangChain components.

+### Implementation Summary
+- **Retriever Tuning**
+  The retriever's `search_kwargs` parameter is adjusted to increase the number of retrieved documents.
+Increasing `k` from 20 to 25 improves the breadth of context given to the model.

+- **LangChain Debugging Tools**
+  LangChain's built-in tools like `TracingCallbackHandler` and `LangChainTracer` are used to trace the flow of the pipeline, inspect inputs and outputs, and ensure each module behaves as expected.

+- **Empirical Testing**
+  Experiments show that increasing the retrieval depth can enhance response quality, particularly for complex and multi-turn queries.

+### Key Highlights
+- Tuned the retriever to retrieve more documents per query
+- Introduced LangChain debugging tools for deeper inspection
+- Compared system behavior across different retrieval depths
+- Prepared the foundation for dynamic tuning and filtering based on metadata

+### Benefits
+- Improved contextual coverage in responses
+- Enhanced transparency and traceability of the RAG pipeline
+- Better support for multi-turn, complex question-answering tasks
+- More robust and production-ready retrieval pipeline